Acts 28

 7In the same quarters were possessions of the chief man of the island, whose name was Publius; who received us, and lodged us three days courteously.
 8And it came to pass, that the father of Publius lay sick of a fever and of a bloody flux: to whom Paul entered in, and prayed, and laid his hands on him, and healed him.
 9So when this was done, others also, which had diseases in the island, came, and were healed: 10Who also honoured us with many honours; and when we departed, they laded us with such things as were necessary.

-The laying on of hands is not a magic gesture.
-It is a sign of identification, a moment where the apostle stands with the sick person and brings the power of Christ to bear on the broken body.
+The laying on of hands is a sign of identification, a moment where the apostle stands with the sick person and brings the power of Christ to bear on the broken body.
 Throughout Acts, this gesture marks the moment the Spirit breaks through - Philip lays hands, Peter lays hands, Paul lays hands.
 And what was broken begins to heal.

 Acts 28:11-14The Journey to Rome